JacksonAllan/CC/README.md

 To this end, **CC** defines default hash, comparison, and resource-freeing destructor functions for all **CC** string types.

-Additionally, when **CC** strings are used as the key and/or element type of another container, API macros that operate on that container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
-In that case, **CC** automatically handles the conversion of the C string to a **CC** string.
-This functionality is called "heterogeneous insertion and look-up".
+Additionally, when **CC** strings are used as the key and/or element type of another container, many API macros that operate on that container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
+In that case, **CC** automatically handles the conversion of the C string into a **CC** string.
+This functionality is called "heterogeneous" insertion and look-up.

 The following example demonstrates how **CC** strings might be used with a map:

 ```c
 #include <stdio.h>